11. pyxc: Statement Blocks

 if as a Statement

 Chapter 10 had IfExprAST, which always produced a value via a PHI node and required both then and else branches.
 Chapter 11 adds IfStmtAST — the statement form.
-It has two key differences:
+The condition check, basic block creation, and branch structure are identical to chapter 10.
+Two things change:

 elseis optional.
-If there is noelse, control falls through to the merge block.- No PHI node.
-The statement doesn't produce a value — it just controls which branch runs.
+If there is noelse, the else block just falls through to merge.- No PHI node.
+The statement doesn't produce a value.

 // Emit the then branch.